nk932714/yify-movies-php/README.md

 ###NOTE : I DON'T KNOW WHY THIS IS NOT WORKING ON HEROKU.
 WILL FIX THIS SOON
  ***
 ## features
-It will provide Magnet link insted of torrent download link Cannot be blocked by your service provider.
+1. It will provide Magnet link insted of torrent download link
+2. Cannot be blocked by your service provider.
-Can browse desktop brower features on mobile. more.. find out yourself
+3. Can browse desktop brower features on mobile.
+4. Can apply filter
+5. Can view yotube trailer.
+(For mobile users, video will open in youtube app in one click on link )
+> more.. find out yourself
 ``` If you want any other feature please raise issue here ```[Click here](https://github.com/nk932714/yify-movies-php/issues)
 ***
 ## >this script is made for knowledege purpose only